Irritable Bowel Syndrome

 Please note that before engaging in any course of treatment, it is advisable to seek medical advice to ensure all other possible causes of your symptoms have been ruled out.

-Psychological Therapy for Irritable Bowel Syndrome
+Psychotherapy for Irritable Bowel Syndrome

 Cognitive Behavioural Therapy for Irritable Bowel Syndrome

 If you’re committed to overcoming your irritable bowel syndrome then we highly recommend following our Tranceformental CBT 10 session programme.

 The Tranceformental programme is a highly successful & pragmatic psychotherapy course, run over 10 sessions, that will teach you everything you need to know to understand your problem, identify how unhelpful thinking and limiting beliefs might be reinforcing the issue, and then show you how to make any changes to your unhelpful thinking styles or maladaptive safety behaviours that you may have developed as part of your coping strategies.

 The programme is also available as an online self-help CBT programme.